vyavasthita/oaas/observability/docs/logs.md

 > Examples in this document mention FastAPI because that is the sample workload we instrumented first.
 Every step applies to any application that can emit OTLP logs.

+> FastAPI services should call `setup_fastapi_instrumentation(app)` from the `instrumentation-hub-fastapi` package so logging, tracing, and metrics stay consistent across repos.

 ---

 ## 1. Logging Flow: From App to Grafana